Teaching support from the UK’s largest provider of in-school maths tuition

 15. Keep up to date with research

-It comes as no surprise to Lynne Gavin that one-to one tuition has been identified as one of the most effective means of using Pupil Premium funding.
-In her own school Pakeman Primary School in Islington, north London, nearly 50 Year 6 pupils have been targeted for such individual teaching in Mathematics, using expert tutors from Third Space Learning, paid for with Pupil Premium funding.
-If you’re interested in Pakeman Primary’s secrets, have a read of the strategies they used when they won the Pupil Premium Awards 2013.
+It’s no surprise to Lynne Gavin that one-to one tuition is one of the most effective means of using Pupil Premium funding.
+In her own school Pakeman Primary School in Islington, north London, nearly 50 Year 6 pupils are targeted for individual teaching in Mathematics, using expert tutors from Third Space Learning.
+They use pupil premium funding to pay for the interventions.

 Currently about 77% of pupils at Pakeman are eligible for free school meals and receive pupil premium funding.
 This has dropped from 86% three years ago as government benefit cuts have redefined poverty.
 “If anything, the poverty levels in the school are higher now than then, so offering pupils support such as individual tuition is incredibly important,” she said.

-But which Pupil Premium interventions deliver impact?
-Of course, each school will be different but thanks to the work from The Educational Endowment Foundation and the Sutton Trust on their Teaching and Learning Toolkit we now have some fairly robust evidence of effectiveness.
+But thanks to the work from The Educational Endowment Foundation and the Sutton Trust on their Teaching and Learning Toolkit there is now robust evidence of intervention effectiveness.

-Keep an eye on the EEF website as reports of trials are added often.
-One of the most recent for example is on breakfast clubs.
-It has been found that breakfast clubs that offer pupils in primary schools a free and nutritious meal before school can boost their reading, writing and Maths results by the equivalent of two months’ progress over the course of a year – and for very little cost.
+Regular reports are added to the EEF website.
+One report demonstrated that primary schools offering pupils a free and nutritious meal at breakfast clubs boosted their reading, writing and Maths by the equivalent of two months’ progress over a year.
+All for very little cost.

 1) Feedback